 4. Attend a Local Festival

-Visit your city’s website to see if there is an upcoming events on their calendar that don’t require any fees to enter the event.
+Visit your city’s website to see if there is an upcoming fall family festival on their calendar that don’t require any fees to enter the event.
 Try Eventbrite that finds free upcoming events near you.

 5. Watch a Movie for Free